-All of the proceeds of the Offered Bonds are expected to be used to finance one or more Mortgage Loans for the following developments.
-The financing of each such development will utilize federal low income housing tax credits:
+The proceeds of the Offered Bonds are expected to be used to finance Mortgage Loans, alone or in combination with available Assets and proceeds of other Tax-Exempt Bonds and Taxable Bonds.
 Notwithstanding such expectation, the Authority reserves the right to apply the proceeds of the Offered Bonds in any manner consistent with the provisions of the Resolution and the Code.

-The Offered Bonds shall be issued in the aggregate principal amount and shall mature in the amounts and on the dates set forth on the front cover hereof.
+The Offered Bonds shall be issued in the aggregate principal amount and shall mature in the amounts and on the dates set forth on the inside cover page hereof.
 The Offered Bonds are issued in \$5,000 denominations and in integral multiples thereof.
-Interest on the Offered Bonds shall commence to accrue on their date of delivery and shall be payable semi-annually on the dates and at the interest rates set forth on the front cover hereof, calculated on the basis of a 360-day year consisting of twelve 30-day months.
+Interest on the Offered Bonds shall commence to accrue on their date of delivery and shall be payable semi-annually on the dates and at the interest rates set forth on the inside cover page hereof, calculated on the basis of a 360-day year consisting of twelve 30-day months.